-When a program is SELECTed, it may be RUN or LISTed, but only program 0 may be edited.
-If an attempt is made to modify a program in the PROGRAM FILE memory, an error will be generated.
+When a program is SELECTed, it can be RUN or LISTed, but only program 0 can be edited.
+If an attempt is made to modify a program in the PROGRAM FILE memory, an error is generated.

-Note that the COMMAND mode prompt will always contain a number that represents the currently SELECTed program.
+Note that the COMMAND mode prompt contains a number that represents the currently SELECTed program.

-SEE ALSO : SAVE, DELPGM, CHAIN, AUTORUN
+SEE ALSO: SAVE, DELPGM, CHAIN, AUTORUN